Curry Quinoa Cakes

 1/2 teaspoon powdered ginger

-Mix quinoa, water, and broth in small saucepan and bring to a boil.
+Combine quinoa, water and broth in small saucepan, and bring to a boil.
 Cover, reduce heat, and simmer 15 minutes.
 Fluff with a fork.

 In a medium mixing bowl, combine quinoa with remaining ingredients (except oil).

 Heat 2 tablespoons oil in a large, nonstick pan over medium-high heat.
-Drop 8 generous 2 tablespoon scoops of the quinoa mixture into the pan, flattening into a pancake shape with a spatula or spoon.
+Drop 8 generous 2-tablespoon scoops of the quinoa mixture into the pan, flattening into a pancake shape with a spatula or spoon.
 Cook until browned on bottom, about 1-2 minutes.
-Flip carefully and cook another 1-2 minutes longer.
+Carefully flip and cook another 1-2 minutes.

 Add remaining tablespoon of oil to the pan and bring up to heat.
 Repeat with remaining quinoa cake batter.